-I only had a second to have that thought before I was absolutely consumed by the next contraction.
+I only had a second to contemplate that before I was absolutely consumed by the next contraction.

 I threw myself forward into a hands-and-knees position, and before I knew it, my body was pushing.

-Freebirth meant I didn't have anyone to tell me to push or to assess my dilation, and the obvious thing to do was to just listen to my body and follow its cues.
+Freebirth meant I didn't have anyone to tell me to push or whether I was dilated ‘enough’, so the obvious thing to do was to follow my body’s primal cues.
+No thinking, no logic—just instinct.

-I didn’t really push until I could feel the pressure of baby’s head at the rim of my vagina.
+I didn’t really push consciously until I could feel the ‘ring of fire’ - the pressure of baby’s head at the rim of my vagina.
 This was a time to slow down.
-I breathed and sighed and allowed the baby to move through me.
+I breathed and sighed and allowed my baby to move through me of his own volition.

-Instead of feeling a frantic, crazed need to “get baby out!” as I had in prior births, my intuition told me that I needed to take it slowly and cautiously.
+Instead of feeling a frantic rush of pressure from others to ‘get baby out!’ as I had in prior births, my intuition told me to surender and allow things to unfold in their own time.

-I felt the baby’s head as it put pressure all around, and I intuitively put my hand up to use gentle counter-pressure at the site of an old tear, concerned about it worsening.
+I touched my baby’s head as it put pressure all around, and I instinctively put gentle counter-pressure at the site of an old tear, to protect it from worsening.

-I laughed inwardly as the absurd thought crossed my mind: What if baby turned breech at the last moment–because this baby feels HUGE!
+I laughed inwardly as a thought crossed my mind: What if baby turned breech at the last moment–because this baby feels HUGE!

-My husband watched and helped from behind, making sure baby’s head came out gently and carefully.
-At this point I breathed a huge sigh of relief, but my husband encouraged me to keep going, that I still had to get the body out.
+My husband watched and helped from behind, ready to catch him when he emerged fully.
+Once his head was born, I breathed a huge sigh of relief, but my husband encouraged me to keep going, to birth his body with the next wave.

 Another moment or two, and baby was born safely into my husband’s hands!

 Since I was on my hands and knees, baby and husband were both behind me.
 I looked down between my knees and the first thing I saw was…a scrotum.

 “It’s a boy!”
 I exclaimed!

 Nothing can compare to seeing for yourself the gender of the child you just birthed into the world.
-I’m glad my husband knew just what to NOT say in that moment.
-He gave me that joy, to see for myself instead of telling me, even though he saw before I did.
+I’m glad my husband kept quiet in that moment and let me see for myself instead of telling me, even though he saw before I did.